Eduardo Dibós Chappuis: NASCAR

 In 1959, Dibós, alongside fellow Peruvian driver Raul Cilloniz, traveled to Florida to compete in the inaugural running of the Daytona 500.
 Driving the No. 37 Thunderbird for team owner Van Acker, he finished fifth in the 40-lap qualifying race, and started ninth on the day of the race.
 However, he fell out of the race early with a suspension issue and finished 48th.
 He returned later that year to compete in the inaugural Firecracker 250.
 He qualified third and finished fifth in what would be his final Cup race.

 Peruvian circuit

 As President of the Peruvian Automobile Club (ACP), Dibós was the manager of the Caminos del Inca racing competition in 1966.

 Political career

 On December 16, 1969, Dibós was appointed mayor of Lima.
 He initiated several infrastructure projects including restoring the municipal theater and constructing roads connecting to the Costa Verde.

 Personal life

 Dibós married Betty Silva.
 They had ten children, including Juan Antonio Dibós, ACP president Eduardo 'Chachito' Dibós, and actress Denisse Dibós.
-His brother, Iván Dibós, is an honorary member of the International Olympic Committee.
+His brother, Iván Dibós, is an honorary member of the International Olympic Committee and former Lieutenant Mayor of Lima under Ricardo Belmont.